-The hallucinatory and related experiences of hyperventilation can be explained in a very different manner to the neo-Jungian rationale.
-The medical phenomenon known as cerebral hypoxia, or the reduction of oxygen to the brain, is a more sober version of what occurs in the workshops of Grof Transpersonal Training Inc. The proclaimed “new spirituality” is here a spectacle of drastically delusory dimensions.
+The hallucinatory and related experiences of hyperventilation can be assessed in a very different manner to the neo-Jungian rationale.
+The medical phenomenon known as cerebral hypoxia, or the reduction of oxygen to the brain, is a sober explanation of what occurs in the Holotropic Breathwork dispensed by Grof Transpersonal Training Inc. The proclaimed “new spirituality” is here a spectacle of drastically delusory dimensions.

-In 2003 occurred the sequel SMN celebration in Britain of Grof’s American disciple Dr. Christopher Bache, who is an active proponent of LSD therapy as a spiritual path.
-The significance of this event for “new spirituality” was confirmed by the elevation of a controversial article by Bache on the SMN website (www.scimednet.org) in 2004.
-That article was entitled "Is the Sacred Medicine Path a Legitimate Spiritual Path?"
-The content advocated LSD neoshamanism, or rather pseudoshamanism.
+In 2003 occurred the sequel SMN celebration (in Britain) of Grof’s American disciple Dr. Christopher Bache, an active proponent of LSD therapy as a spiritual path.
+The significance of this event, for “new spirituality,” was confirmed by the elevation of a controversial article by Bache on the SMN website (www.scimednet.org) in 2004.
+That article was entitled Is the Sacred Medicine Path a Legitimate Spiritual Path?
+The content advocated LSD neoshamanism, a creation of the drugs lobby.

 In 2010, the Articles Archive (including the Bache article in question) on the SMN website was moved from public view to a log-in procedure for SMN members.
 "Six years of public view advocacy of LSD ingestion, ignoring all the complaints made during that period, is something not easily forgotten" (quote from Home page of the Citizen Initiative website, 2010).